hrs/recipes/recipes/giant-chocolate-trifle.md

 Our family's traditional New Year's Eve sugar bomb.
 Prepare your body.

 - 1 chocolate box cake with required ingredients
-- 2 boxes of chocolate pudding
+- 1 quart of chocolate pudding (usually 2 small boxes of pudding mix)
 - 2 tubs of Cool Whip
 - 9 Heath bars (or an equivalent volume of chocolate-covered toffee bits)